coecms/coecms.github.io/_sources/README.md

 ```

 `generate_toc.py` sets up all of the tables of contents for latest posts, tags and archive based off of the filenames in `posts` and the tags listed in `posts_meta.yaml`.

+NB rendering errors won't stop the book to be built and deployed, so check the logs under actions to make sure everything is rendered properly